Banzzouille/WahooFitToGarmin-Desktop/README.md

 ## 4. Additionnal actions

-To have an autostart app (starting with Windows) you can add a shortcut to the exe file in this folder : C:\Users\%username%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup
+To have an autostart app (starting with Windows) you can add a shortcut of the exe file in this folder : C:\Users\%username%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup

 Your data will be stored here : C:\Users\%username%\AppData\Local\WahooFitToGarmin_Desktop